XavaDigital/ServerlessSaas/content/posts/here-is-what-i-learned-at-the-worlds-biggest-react-conference.md

   On Friday, April 13th, I attended the biggest React conference in the world:
   React Amsterdam.
 Together with 1200 frontend and full-stack developers from across the globe, we gathered in the tech heart of Europe for an event with over 25 speakers.
-Let me tell you five things I learned on a day filled with great talks, lots of coffee, and of course some beers.
 category: article
-image: img/harps-joseph-tavpde7fxgy-unsplash.jpg
+image: img/scott-graham-5fNmWej4tAA-unsplash.jpg
 tags:
   - react
   - events